f0nzie/rtorch-minimal-book-rsuite/rtorch-bookdown/public/0102-rtorch_pytorch_whats_different.md

 > We will find very frequently this kind of iterators when we read a dataset using `torchvision`.
 There are different ways to iterate through these objects.

 ## Zero gradient
 The zero gradient was one of the most difficult to implement in R if we don't pay attention to the content of the objects carrying the weights and biases.
-This happens when the algorithm written in PyTorch is not immediately translatable to rTorch.
+This happens when the algorithm written in __PyTorch__ is not immediately translatable to __rTorch__.
 This can be appreciated in this example.

+> We are using the same seed in the PyTorch and rTorch versions, so, we could compare the results.

 ### Version in Python